-The OIG maintains an ongoing Internet presence (www.arts.gov/learn/OIG/Contents.html) to assist and inform NEA grantees and Agency employees.
-The site includes the Inspectors General Vision Statement, our two Financial Management Guides, past Semiannual Reports to the Congress, the OIG Strategic Plan, information about contacting OIG staff, how to report wrongful acts, information about alternative methods of funding, and answers to frequently asked questions.
-The OIG currently is drafting an Indirect Cost Guide that will placed on the web.
-In addition, the OIG also continues to advise the Agency on improvements that could be made to the Agency's web site.
+The OIG maintains an ongoing Internet presence (www.arts.endow.gov/about/OIG/Contents.html) to assist and inform NEA grantees and Agency employees.
+The site includes the Inspectors General Vision Statement, our two Financial Management Guides, our Indirect Cost Guide, past Semiannual Reports to the Congress, the OIG Strategic Plan, information about contacting OIG staff, how to report wrongful acts, information about alternative methods of funding, and answers to frequently asked questions.